 - Check your 50ohm Low Loss RF cables for a short in the connector (shield touching the core) or possibly a broken pin in the connector.
 Cables get damaged if not taken care of.

-Short answer: It is not recommended unless you power up in TX Off mode.
+It is not recommended unless you power up in TX Off mode.

-Long Answer: It is not a good idea to power up the base station without antennas connected because the TX amplifier is looking for a load when it is powered up.
+Details: It is not a good idea to power up the base station without antennas connected because the TX amplifier is looking for a load when it is powered up.
 An amplifier with no load will cause strain on the amp and shorten it’s life or cause it to fail.

 An alternative is to power up the Base Station in TX off mode.
 Hold the TALK button on the right while turning on the Base Station.
 Let go of the TALK button until you see ”TX OFF” in the LCD screen.
 Another benefit of doing this is that your base station won’t interfere with any other frequencies at your location if your base station is not already programmed.
 You can turn the TX in the base station back on manually or by using the software to program it.